 All PVS and BSS installations supported by the FER Program awards must be permanently affixed to the Participating Property.
-Equipment installed on permanent surfaces with fasteners or other industry-standard methods will demonstrate permanent affixion.
-Any installation showing signs of portability (badly tied equipment, light disconnections, among others) will not be eligible to receive an award disbursement under the FER Program.
+Equipment installed on permanent surfaces with fasteners or other industry-standard methods will demonstrate permanent affixation.
+Any installation showing signs of portability (badly tied equipment, light disconnections, installations on movable or non-fixed structures such as trailers or mobile platforms, among others) will not be eligible to receive an award disbursement under the FER Program.